 - 1. "New Home" means a condominium unit as such is defined in the documents creating the specific condominium in which the unit is constructed. - 2.
 "New Home" does not include Limited Common Element or Common Element as defined in the documents creating the specific condominium in which the unit is constructed.
 There are some items listed in the Performance Standards section of the Homeowners Manual which may not be included in the definition of Unit and will not be covered under this Limited Warranty.
-In many cases, excluded items will include the following; however, this list is provided as examples only and items which are not part of the New Home will be defined specifically in the condominium documents: - (i) Outbuilding, including detached garages and detached carports, except outbuildings that contain plumbing, electrical, heating, cooling, or ventilation systems serving the New Home; - (ii) Decks; - (iii)Boundary walls; - (iv)Retaining walls not necessary for the structural stability of the New Home; - (v) Landscaping;

-- (vi)Fences: - (vii) Off-site improvement; - (viii) Appurtenant recreational facilities, and - (ix)Other similar items. - H New Home Warranty "New Home Warranty" means a series of written promises made by a Builder as provided in this Homeowners Manual. - I. Owner The "Owner" is defined as the original purchaser(s) and all subsequent owners (if any) who take both title and possession of the designated home within the applicable warranty periods for residential purposes. - J. Plumbing Systems "Plumbing Systems" means: - 1.
+In many cases, excluded items will include the following; however, this list is provided as examples only and items which are not part of the New Home will be defined specifically in the condominium documents: - (i) Outbuilding, including detached garages and detached carports, except outbuildings that contain plumbing, electrical, heating, cooling, or ventilation systems serving the New Home; - (ii) Decks and/or Screened-In Porches which are not part of the original construction of the home installed by NVR; - (iii)Boundary walls; - (iv)Retaining walls not necessary for the structural stability of the New Home; - (v) Landscaping; - (vi)Fences; - (vii) Off-site improvement; - (viii) Appurtenant recreational facilities, and - (ix)Other similar items. - H New Home Warranty "New Home Warranty" means a series of written promises made by a Builder as provided in this Homeowners Manual. - I. Owner The "Owner" is defined as the original purchaser(s) and all subsequent owners (if any) who take both title and possession of the designated home within the applicable warranty periods for residential purposes. - J. Plumbing Systems "Plumbing Systems" means: - 1.
 Gas supply lines and fittings; - 2.
-Water supply, waste, and vent pipes and their fittings; - 3.
-Septic tanks and their drain fields; - 4. water, gas, and sewer service piping and their extensions to the tie-in of a public utility connection; or - 5.
+Water supply, waste, and vent pipes and their fittings;

+- 3. Septic tanks and their drain fields; - 4. water, gas, and sewer service piping and their extensions to the tie-in of a public utility connection; or - 5.
 On-site wells and sewage disposal systems.